carlos42044/Wpf_POS_system/README.md

 ## About this Document
-This is document is intended as a source of reference for users of __WPF POS System__.
+This is document is intended as a source of reference for users of __WPF POS System__ and __WinForms POS System__.
 This reference guide consists of all the features and functions present in the application.
-The purpose of this document is to support the **WPF POS System User**.
+The purpose of this document is to support the **POS System Users**.

-## What is WPF POS System?
+## What is the WPF/WinForms POS System?
-The WPF POS System is a mock POS System application emulating functionality of existing commercial POS Systems available.
+The POS System is a mock POS System application emulating functionality of existing commercial POS Systems available.
 This application was developed with the intent to be used for testing/developing of a larger screen engine management software.

 This software aims to provide real world features one might encounter when working with commercially available POS Systems.